kolan72/PoliNorError.Extensions.Http/README.md

 		...
 	, context)
 ```
+, where
+- `pb` - represents the pipeline builder.
+- `PolicyJustCreated` - a policy from the [PoliNorError](https://github.com/kolan72/PoliNorError) library.
+- `funcThatUsesServiceProviderToCreatePolicy` - `Func` that uses the `IServiceProvider` to create a policy.
+- `funcThatUsesContextAndServiceProviderToCreatePolicy` - `Func` that uses the `IServiceProvider` and context to create a policy.
 ---
 When you want to complete the pipeline, call the `AsFinalHandler` method for the last added handler and configure `HttpErrorFilter` to filter transient http errors (HTTP 5xx, HTTP 408, HTTP 429 and `HttpRequestException`) and/or any non-successful status codes or categories: